 Capture the splendor and magnificence of Antarctica’s wildlife and landscapes!

 The Antarctic Peninsula will captivate you in ways you never thought possible.
 The ice, the wildlife, and the light are magical.
-Our experience has yielded some great lessons:
+Our experience has yielded some great lessons.

 Because you’ll be shooting in daylight, you won’t need a tripod.
-Which means you don’t need to lug it onto the plane, through customs, or along on every excursion.
-And you will have the freedom to compose on the fly, without having to setup the tripod prior to clicking the shutter.
+This means you don’t need to lug it onto the plane, through customs, or along on every excursion.
+And you will have the freedom to compose on the fly, without having to set up the tripod prior to clicking the shutter.
 When I’m working in an environment with many moving parts—icebergs, penguins, light, and myself in a boat, I find working handheld to be far more rewarding and fun.
 Today’s great zooms like 100-400mm, 200-500mm, and 150-600mm make this really easy.

 Exposing properly for the bright light and reflective surfaces, such as snow and ice, can be tricky, even on cloudy days.
 Set your camera meters to “evaluative metering”, meaning the entire scene from corner to corner will be taken into consideration.
 However, even this setting can be fooled, such as with bright snow or ice.
 All cameras and light meters are calibrated to 50% grey.
 So there will be many times you need to override the camera meter, and “overexpose”, so that the snow is white, not gray.
 When you do this it’s important that you don’t overcompensate, which could lead to blow-out highlights.
 Avoid this by using the “highlight warning” (the “blinkies”) setting.